OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.client.md

 ### Signal: `net.openvpn.v3.backends.AttentionRequired`

-This signal is issued whenever the backend needs information, most commonly form the front-end user interface.
+This signal is issued whenever the backend needs information, most commonly from the front-end user interface.
 This can be used to get user credentials or do PKCS#11/SmartCard operations, etc.

 #### Arguments